mpv-player/mpv/DOCS/interface-changes.rst

     - --lavfi-complex can now be set during runtime.
 If you set this in expectation it would be applied only after a reload, you might observe weird behavior.
+    - add --track-auto-selection to help with scripts/applications that make exclusive use of --lavfi-complex.
  --- mpv 0.26.0 ---
     - remove remaining deprecated audio device options, like --alsa-device Some of them were removed in earlier releases.